Pretrial Motions

 Pretrial motions play an important role in ensuring that the driver’s rights were not violated, and the contact and ultimate arrest were done legally.
 In DUI cases, attorneys can look over these legal issues before the case is set for a Jury Trial.
 Most DUI cases do not result in a jury trial, but your experienced DUI defense attorney can file a motion to have certain conduct or evidence that resulted in that illegal conduct suppressed or taken out of the case.
 For example, if the officer did not have a legal right to contact the person who was arrested, then everything after the illegal contact (including potential Field sobriety tests, or chemical testing will be excluded by the court, and the prosecutor will not have enough evidence to proceed to a jury trial, so they will dismiss the case.

 By examining the prosecution’s case by examining each step the case took to get to the point of being filed, your attorney can try to locate areas that cause a concern about the integrity of the case, and through motions, the defense ensures that only admissible, lawfully gathered evidence is taken into consideration.
 This process protects the defendant from potential abuses of power and safeguards the integrity of the justice system.
-Having the right to a fair trial means that your trial only includes legally obtained evidence.
-Pretrial motions can ultimately be the difference between a conviction and an acquittal, especially in more complicated DUI cases.
+Having the right to a fair trial means that your trial only includes legally obtained evidence. motion for a new trial can ultimately be the difference between a conviction and an acquittal, especially in more complicated DUI cases.

 Common types of pretrial motions in DUI cases include: